 Crime was reported down in many cities across America.
 Police officers in New York made 64% fewer arrests than they had the same week a year earlier.

-, mourning staff members from the former Windows on the World restaurant on top of the World Trade Center, are helping serve thousands of free meals at Nino’s, an Italian restaurant near ground zero.
+According to USA Today, mourning staff members from the former Windows on the World restaurant on top of the World Trade Center, are helping serve thousands of free meals at Nino’s, an Italian restaurant near ground zero.
 “The owner of Windows on the World is sweeping the floor,” said Nino’s owner.